aliwimo/kmeans_bigdata/README.md

 # kmeans_bigdata
-Bag of words classification using kmeans algorithm with hadoop map-reduce
+Bag of words classification using kmeans algorithm with map-reduce method ..

 #### dataset used in this work is NYTimes news articles
 Dataset can be found at: https://archive.ics.uci.edu/ml/datasets/Bag+of+Words